radamanth/gitlab-ansible/README.md

 # gitlab-ansible

-Ansible role for gitlab CE and git installation
+Ansible role for gitlab CE and git installation behind an apache2 proxy.